ramiruhayel/development-environment/README.md

     ***To avoid errors, do not initialize the new repository with README, license, or gitignore files.
 You can add these files after your project has been pushed to GitHub.***

 2. Open a new terminal
+3. Create a directory called `bootcamp-resources`
-3. Change into the `bootcamp-resources` directory
+4. Change into the `bootcamp-resources` directory

     ```shell
     cd bootcamp-resources
     ```

-4. Initialize the `bootcamp-resources` directory as a Git repository
+5. Initialize the `bootcamp-resources` directory as a Git repository

     ```shell
     git init -b main
     ```

-5. Add new content
+6. Add new content

    - For each new week, create a new sub-directory in `bootcamp-resources/`, for example: